 Skip to main content

-Driving is a fun pastime for many, but there’s a lot of legal hassles to be aware of.
+Driving is a fun pastime for many, but there are a lot of legal hassles to be aware of.
 From insurance to inspections, being a car owner is more complicated than just owning a vehicle and driving it around.
 However, many states don’t actually require any vehicle safety inspections, and many more have some pretty lax inspection requirements.
 Here’s a quick breakdown of what each state requires, courtesy of PartsGeek.

 States that don’t require vehicle inspections